billumeownati/BiLLuSwitch/README.md

 # 🟩 **BiLLuSwitch**
 ### *A Sleek GPU-Mode Tray App for ASUS Laptops on Fedora*

-**BiLLuSwitch** is a tiny, fast, and elegant system-tray utility for **ASUS laptops** running Fedora.
+**BiLLuSwitch** is a lightweight, fast, and elegant system-tray utility for **ASUS laptops** running Fedora.
-It provides a clean GUI to manage GPU modes using **supergfxctl** — without needing to touch the terminal.

-It blends perfectly with KDE Plasma, using automatic theme icons and non-intrusive tray UI.
+It provides a clean GUI to manage GPU modes using **supergfxctl**, with automatic theme icons and smooth KDE Plasma integration.

 ---